 Hugging the eastern side of the Indochina peninsula, Vietnam is a country with a diverse culinary history and culture.
-One must explore the traditions from across the country, travelling from its busy southern cities to the more tranquil north, in order to get a full grasp of the various countries that have moulded this nation’s cuisine choices.
+One must travel from its busy southern cities to the tranquil north to get a full grasp of the myriad influences and traditions that have created this nation’s cuisine.

-Much of the Vietnamese food that we gorge on in delight today has been heavily affected by French colonialism in Indochina, with many of the food habits from this gastronomically renowned nation having stayed within Vietnamese culinary culture.
-With these influences come new flavours, ingredients and combinations that give an entirely new taste to traditional Vietnamese food, whilst highlighting their historical tastes as the Vietnamese people have put their own stamp onto the food introduced by the French.
+Much of the Vietnamese food that we enjoy today has been heavily affected by French colonialism in Indochina, with many of the food habits from this gastronomically renowned nation having stayed within Vietnamese culinary culture.
+With these influences come flavors, ingredients and combinations that give an entirely new taste to traditional Vietnamese food.

 One of the best ways to get to grips with the history of a place is to delve into the various culinary choices that it has available and make it your mission to learn as much about the ingredients used, and the origins of these, as possible.
 Hanoi is one of the oldest cities in Vietnam, the country’s second largest city and the country’s capital.
 Home to one of the first known settlements, the city has been inhabited since 3000 BC.
 Its modern history is a blend of the repercussions from wars, resulting in Japanese and French occupation.
 Some of Vietnam’s most popular national dishes are believed to have originated here, including phở, and it has been said that the true home of Franco-Vietnamese cooking is Hanoi, which served as the capital of French Indochina from 1902 to 1954.

-The French brought many ingredients and flavours to Vietnam, most popular and noticeable upon entering the country is probably the baguette, which the Vietnamese adapted and today create their own style of baguette using rice flour.
+The French brought many ingredients and flavors to Vietnam, most popular of which is probably the baguette, which the Vietnamese adapted and today create their own versions using rice flour.
 Many of the vegetables introduced to the country are common in Western cooking, and their names in Vietnamese reflect their origins.
 Potatoes, carrots, artichokes onions and asparagus are just some of the most obvious vegetables that are included here, with the Vietnamese word for potato (khoai tây) literally meaning ‘Western yam’.
 Influences are not limited to simple ingredients, but stretch to methods of cooking too, with the use of butter and wine in the preparation of meals as a nod towards the French.
 The increase of beef into the cuisine is also apparent, as seen in dining experiences such as bò 7 món, which is a multi-course meal of beef created by the French to celebrate the rise in the availability of the meat, which followed their arrival in the French colonial era.

-The French introduced coffee to Vietnam in the 1800s, and since then it has become one of the most integral parts of modern Vietnamese social culture.
-Consumed morning, noon and night, coffee shops are a hub of social interaction for everyone from businesspeople to young socialites.
-Vietnam grows an incredible amount of coffee beans, and it is the world’s second largest exporter of coffee, predominantly growing the coffea canephora species which gives the robusta coffee bean and rewards the drinker with a chocolatey, bitter delicious finish.
+The French introduced coffee to Vietnam in the 1800s, and since then it has become one of the most integral parts of modern Vietnamese social culture; coffee shops are a hub of social interaction for everyone from businesspeople to young socialites.
+Vietnam grows an incredible amount of coffee beans, and it is the world’s second largest exporter of coffee, predominantly growing the coffea canephora species which produces the robusta coffee bean and rewards the drinker with a chocolatey, bitter delicious finish.

-Bánh mì, or Vietnamese baguettes as they are known to those outside of the country, are bursting with Asian food and flavours.
-A delicacy found from street vendors and Vietnamese bakeries, its availability makes it a regular chew for both locals and tourists.
+Bánh mì, or Vietnamese baguettes as they are known to those outside of the country, are bursting with Asian food and flavors.
+A delicacy from street vendors and Vietnamese bakeries, its availability makes it a regular food for both locals and tourists.
 Usually containing grilled meat, coriander and pickled carrots, the use of rice flour for the baguette makes it a lighter option to the heavier French loaf, and gives the crust a thinner, crunchier texture.
-Vegetarians do not despair, for there are commonly found options containing either tofu or seitan.
+Vegetarians can enjoy options that include either tofu or seitan.

-A noodle soup dish containing vermicelli and sea snails, this is nowhere near as popular as its phở counterpart but is nevertheless worth mentioning for its use of the sea snail, which is probably one of the most renowned ingredients in traditional French cooking, and the use of which makes a delicate and carefully seasoned noodle soup.
+A noodle soup dish containing vermicelli, this is nowhere near as popular as its phở counterpart.
+It is worth mentioning, nevertheless for its use of the sea snail as an ingredient, probably one of the most renowned in traditional French cooking.
+Its use here makes a delicate and always carefully seasoned noodle soup.

 Bò lúc lắc